Fall semester start

 Spring semester start

-- April 1 through June 1 – applications are accepted
+- April 1 through June 1 – applications now being accepted [PDF]

 - July 15 – applicant notification of acceptance, waitlist or deny status